Joshuarox100/VRC-Inventory-Inventor/README.md

 # Inventory Inventor
 Author: Joshuarox100

 Description: Make inventories fast with Inventory Inventor!
-With it, you can create inventories with up to 64 synced toggles, all contained within a single Expression Parameter!
+With it, you can create inventories with plenty of toggles, all contained within a single Expression Parameter!

 Dependencies:
 - [BMB Libraries](https://github.com/Joshuarox100/BMB-Libraries) (Included)